Monday, August 22, 2011

-As a parent, teacher and artist I am conscious of how we bring our adult ideas of how children should be, control their activities and over schedule their lives to the extent that their is little time for children to be themselves, in short we don’t trust children.We keep them “safe” in their glass boxes like exotic birds from the rain forest.
+We bring adult ideas of how children should be, control their activities and over schedule their lives to the extent that their is little agency or autonomy for children themselves, in short we donʼt trust children.We keep them “safe” in their glass boxes like exotic birds from the Rainforest.
+One child told me that nature outside doesn't look as colourful as it does on the TV and that everything outside is to far away.

 Sunday, June 12, 2011